Protection and indemnity insurance: SCOPIC

 Following on from the innovations of the LOF 1980, the 1989 International Salvage Convention permitted salvage rewards to be made to salvors who acted to limit damage to the coastal environment after oil spills.
-Articles 13 & 14 of the Convention made provision for "Special Compensation", but the UK House of Lords case of the Nagasaki Spirit revealed that the convention had been poorly drafted, thereby limiting the amount that environmental salvors could be paid to mere "out-of-pocket expenses", with no allowance for any profit margin.
+Articles 13 and 14 of the Convention made provision for "Special Compensation", but the UK House of Lords case of the Nagasaki Spirit revealed that the convention had been poorly drafted, thereby limiting the amount that environmental salvors could be paid to mere "out-of-pocket expenses", with no allowance for any profit margin.
 As an antidote to this, the marine insurance industry and P&I clubs jointly developed the "SCOPIC clause", (Note: SCOPIC - an acronym for "Special Compensation - P&I Clubs") which is a codicil that may be appended to an LOF and invoked should the statutory payment provisions prove inadequate.
 The first SCOPIC clause was in 2000, and there have been several iterations since.